Big-Fig/Fediverse.app/README.md

 pub get
 ```

-Sometimes when you change package version in `pubspec.yaml` and after `pub get` version not changes.
+Sometimes when you change package version in `pubspec.yaml` and after `pub get` version is not changed.
-You can check `pubspec.lock` to see if version changed.
+You can check `pubspec.lock` to see if version is changed.
-That may happen when you specify version bounds like `>=1.0.0 <2.0.0` or `^1.0.0` which same.
+That may happen when you specify version bounds like `>=1.0.0 <2.0.0` or `^1.0.0` which are the same.
 See [Version constraints](https://dart.dev/tools/pub/dependencies#version-constraints) in official docs.

 ```